 - 1. 3D External Beam Radiation Therapy treatment is considered medically necessary for: - a.
 Treatment of the whole breast and the supraclavicular/axillary lymph nodes following a lumpectomy with up to 33 total fractions total (28 fractions and 5 boost fractions) when an additional field is needed to cover the supraclavicular/axillary lymph nodes.4 - b.
 Palliative treatment of the breast (to slow progression of the local disease or to palliate symptoms) with up to 15 fractions total. - Treatment of the breast in patients with distant metastatic cancer with up to 15 fractions total. - 2.
 Intensity Modulated Radiation Therapy (IMRT) treatment of the whole breast (with inverse planning only and when the Required Documentation is submitted) is considered medically necessary with up to 33 total fractions total (28 fractions and 5 boost fractions) when ANY of the following apply: - a.
-The Ipsilateral Lung $V20{Gy} > 35\%$ on a field-in-field 3D comparison plan OR - b.
-Heart mean dose > 5 Gy on a field-in-field 3D comparison plan OR - c.
-The planned treatment area includes the Internal Mammary Lymph Node Chain OR - d.
+The planned treatment area includes the Internal Mammary Lymph Node Chain OR - b.
 The patient's breast separation is 25cm or greater (see Definitions section for "breast separation").